 Ensuring Smooth Ad Delivery with AMP Video Ads

 Even though the AMP framework itself was introduced to the market back a while ago, video advertising on AMP pages has hardly been the primary target for brands, due to an obvious reason: too many limitations with few measurement options.

 Well, at least it has been so until last year, when Google announced its heavy ads interventions, which made some advertisers reconsider their reluctance towards running video ads on AMP properties.

 More importantly, the brands’ interest in AMP video ads is likely to stick in Q3 and Q4 2021, especially given some setbacks with the global roll-out of the 5G network in 2020 – 2021.

 Conquering New Heights with Interactive Video Ads on CTV

 If you’re working in the CTV advertising niche, you know that attribution measurement has never been its strongest point.
 However, H2 of 2021 seems like the best time to explore new opportunities to increase audience engagement with the video ads on CTV, particularly via the integration of interactive advertising units.

-In particular, one of the successful strategies implies integrating QR codes with product information and purchasing options into CTV ad placements.
+In particular, one of the successful strategies implies integrating QR codes (including dynamic QR codes) with product information and purchasing options into CTV ad placements.
 Another, more sophisticated one (currently test-run by NBC Universal, for instance), enables viewers to take part in a vote and select a video ad creative they’d like to watch in the upcoming ad slot.